EugeneWWolf/VanillaMoonsLagFix/README.md

 ## Changelog

+### 1.0.2 (2024-08-14)

+- Now the mod works not only for server hosts, but also for server clients (I promise)

-### v1.0.1
+### 1.0.1 (2024-08-10)

-- Fix frozen monitor when Player returns to ship
+- Fixed a bug where monitors were not working when returning to the ship
-- Fix ForestGiant walking through ship entry and eating you (yes)
+- Fixed a bug where a ForestGiant could come through the ship entrance and kill you (yes)
+- Fixed a bug when the player after death could not fly off the planet (black screen and the game menu was not active)

-### v1.0.0
+### 1.0.0 (2024-08-10)

-- Release
+Release